eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: irc

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-chanlist <channel> [flags[&chanflags]]
+chanlist <channel> [flags][<&|>chanflags]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Description: flags are any global flags; the '&' denotes to look for channel specific flags.
+  Description: flags are any global flags; the '&' or '|' denotes to look for channel specific flags, where '&' will return users having ALL chanflags and '|' returns users having ANY of the chanflags.
 Examples:

   +--------+--------------------------------+
   | n      | (Global Owner)                 |